-Although agencies generally have broad discretion in determining whether contractors should be excluded for particular conduct, contractors enjoy several types of protections in the exclusion process.
+Although agencies generally have broad discretion in determining whether contractors should be excluded for particular conduct, contractors enjoy several protections in the exclusion process.
 Perhaps the foremost among these is an entitlement to due process of the law under the Fifth Amendment to the U.S. Constitution.
-Early government contractors were generally held to lack due process protections because contracting with the government was viewed as a privilege, not a right,69 and persons were entitled to due process only when deprived of rights.70 However,
+Early government contractors were generally held to lack due process protections because contracting with the government was viewed as a privilege, not a right,76 and courts held that persons were entitled to due process only when deprived of rights.77 However, this changed in 1964, with the decision by the U.S. Court of Appeals for the D.C.
+Circuit in Gonzalez v.
+Freeman.78 Written by future Chief Justice Warren Burger, who was then a judge for the D.C.
+Circuit, Gonzalez held that the government can act arbitrarily, either substantively or procedurally, against a person or that such a person is not entitled to challenge the processes and the evidence before he is officially declared ineligible for government